thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 because some default configuration files refer to other clones using relative locations like ``../sof/``.

 Make sure that ``$SOF_WORKSPACE`` has adequate disk space when building the toolchain.
 About 15GB is needed per toolchain.
+You can reclaim some of the disk space after building the toolchain.

   .. code-block:: bash